On the best approximation by finite Gaussian mixtures: Applications and extensions

 Let $\Pbdd{M,d}$ denote the family of distributions supported on the $d$-dimensional Euclidean ball $B_d(M)\triangleq \{\bfx\in \reals^d: \|\bfx\| \leq M\}$.
 When $P\in \Pbdd{M,d}$ is a product measure, our one-dimensional results can be applied to approximate each coordinate separately.
 For general $P\in \Pbdd{M,d}$, we need to extend Lemma~\ref{lem:mm1} to the multidimensional case by comparing \emph{moment tensors} \cite{Doss20}.
 Then, we establish the following upper bound, which improves the previous result \cite[Lemma D.3]{Saha19} by bounding the $\chi^2$-divergence and deriving a tighter bound than the $\exp(-\Theta_d(m^{\frac{1}{d}}))$ result in \cite[Lemma D.3]{Saha19} under the case $m^{\frac{1}{d}}\gtrsim_d M^2$. \begin{proposition} There exists $\kappa_d>0$ which only depends on $d$ such that for any $m\in \naturals$ and $M>0$:

 \end{proposition}

 The lower bound is derived following the roadmap in Section~\ref{sec:lb-general}.
-For the multidimensional regime, the trigonometric moment matrices are replaced by multilevel Toeplitz matrices \cite{TYRTYSHNIKOV1998multiToeplitz,Pestana2019}, and the wrapped density approach is then applied to yield the following result. \begin{proposition} For any $m\in\naturals$, \end{proposition}
+For the multidimensional regime, the trigonometric moment matrices are replaced by multilevel Toeplitz matrices \cite{TYRTYSHNIKOV1998multiToeplitz,Pestana2019}, and {both the wrapped density approach and the orthogonal expansion approach are} then applied to yield the following result. \begin{proposition} For any $m\in\naturals$, { Furthermore, there exists a universal constant $C_1$ and $C^\prime$ such that when $m^{\frac{1}{d}}\geq C^\prime M^2/d$,

-The approximation rates for the distribution classes under tail conditions can be similarly extended.
+} \end{proposition} {Consequently, Propositions~\ref{prop:highdim-ub} and \ref{prop:highD-lb} give the tight approximation rate of $m$ and $M$ for the multi-dimensional distributions with compact support.} The approximation rates for the distribution classes under tail conditions can be similarly extended.
 The additional results and proofs are presented in Appendix~\ref{app:highD-ub-lb}.

+\paragraph{General mixtures.} Our analytical framework extends beyond Gaussian mixtures.
+For the lower bounds, the convolution \( P * \nu \) is the distribution of \( X + Z \) with \( X \sim P \) and \( Z \sim \nu \) being independent.
+Analogous to Proposition~\ref{prop:TV-eigen}, we obtain